telefonicaid/iotagent-node-lib/doc/devel/development.md

 node index.js
 ```

-The North Port interface should now be fully functional, i.e.: management of device registrations and configurations.
+The North Port interface should now be fully functional, i.e.: management of device registrations and config groups.

 ### IoT Agent With Active attributes